mehulagg/gitlab/doc/administration/job_logs.md

 1. Save the file and [reconfigure GitLab](restart_gitlab.md#omnibus-gitlab-reconfigure) for the changes to take effect.
-1. Set new storage location in `/etc/gitlab/gitlab.rb`:
+1. Set the new storage location in `/etc/gitlab/gitlab.rb`:

    ```ruby
    gitlab_ci['builds_directory'] = '/mnt/to/gitlab-ci/builds'